Scouts Australia: Religion

-Scouts Australia is a non-religious organisation.
-To enrol with Scouts Australia you are required to make the Scout Promise.
+The organisation is a non-religious.
+To enrol, participants are required to make a promise.
 In 2017, with the launch of "The Adventure Begins", a new promise option allows Scouts to "do my best to be true to my spiritual beliefs", to further open the promise to all religious faiths.
 The other more established option for the Australian Scout Promise includes the phrase "do my best to do my duty to my God", allowing some flexibility in the interpretation of "my God".

 Historically, Scouting in Australia was rooted in Christianity as that was the world view of Scouts founder, Lord Baden-Powell.
 Although Britain is now a majority non-religious nation Christianity was the dominant faith in both Britain and Australia in Scouting's early days.

 More recently, participants have come from many faiths, although the majority of Scout groups promote an interfaith approach to religion.
 Many Scout groups have been formed within existing communities and specific religious traditions as "sponsored groups", such as Coptic Orthodox, Greek Orthodox, Islamic and Jewish.